• Skip to main content

 While many physicians may recommend medication, the decision to take it is yours.
 Other resources include talk therapy, such as Family Eldercare’s In-Home Counseling program.
 Together, you and your physician or mental health counselor can explore treatment options that feel right for you.

-At Family Eldercare, we specialize in empowering clients to maximize their strengths and independence.
 We support individuals in managing challenging emotions and finding ways to cope with life’s transitions.
 With the encouragement of the In-Home Counseling team, many clients can discuss their mental health experiences free from judgment or blame for the first time.

 I think back to that phone call often, reminding myself how difficult it must have been for her to reach out, and how brave she was for doing it anyway.
 Accepting help is not always easy.
 If you are struggling with mental health, talk to someone about it.
 Tell a qualified medical or mental health provider what is going on.
 You do not have to handle your concerns on your own.